mtsch/Ripserer.jl/docs/src/index.md

 In general, the performance of Ripserer is very close to [Ripser](https://github.com/Ripser/ripser), usually within around 30%.
-Cubical homology is significantly slower than that of e.g. [Cubical Ripser](https://github.com/CubicalRipser/), which uses a more specialized algorithm.
+Cubical homology is up to 3× slower than that of [Cubical Ripser](https://github.com/CubicalRipser/), which uses a more specialized algorithm.
 Ripserer is still a good choice for small 3d images and large 2d images.
 Ripserer's strength performance-wise are very sparse inputs.
+It also computes some thing Ripser skips, like the critical simplices.
 See the [Benchmarks](@ref) section for detailed benchmarks.

 ## Extensibility